White supremacist group Patriot Front marches through Boston with fascist flags

 The marchers carried flags including upside-down American flags, Mussolini-era fascist symbols, and a flag with 13 stars to represent the original 13 colonies of the United States.

 “Since 2019, Patriot Front has been responsible for the vast majority of white supremacist propaganda distributed in the United States,” according to the Anti-Defamation League, which tracks hate groups.
-“One of the United States’ most visible white supremacist groups, Patriot Front participates in localized ‘flash demonstrations’ across the nation.”
+“One of the United States’ most visible white supremacist groups, Patriot Front participates in localised ‘flash demonstrations’ across the nation.”

-Last month, 31 alleged members of the group were arrested in Idaho, after officials accused them of attempting to start a riot at an LGBTQ+ Pride event.
+Last month, 31 alleged members of the group were arrested in Idaho, after officials accused them of attempting to start a riot at an LGBT+ Pride event.

-In January, members of the Texas-based hate group also attempted to join an anti-abortion rally in Chicago, carrying a sign that read, “Strong Familes Make Strong Nations.”
+In January, members of the Texas-based hate group also attempted to join an anti-abortion rally in Chicago, carrying a sign that read: “Strong Familes Make Strong Nations”.

 The leader of Patriot Front, Thomas Rousseau, led another group called Vanguard America at 2017’s infamous Charlottesville neo-Nazi rally.